 Box squats are a great way to add more power and strength to your regular squat while also helping to improve your flexibility and mobility.
 In addition, box squats are a great accessory movement to add to your CrossFit training program.
+The box squat is a great compound exercise that you can implement into your workout routine.
+In this article, we are going to tell you what box squats are and how to do box squats.
+Also, we’ll cover box squats benefits and box squats form.
+Let’s get started.
 In this post, we’ll look at the box squat and how to achieve an ideal form while performing the box squat.

 What is the Box Squat?